GRAILunholy/LE-Screencap-Buddy/README.md

 ## Personal Reccs:
 - secondary screenshot location for higher quality png over bmp
 - list of mods shown in screenshots, that one you'll need to figure out
+> nevermind i can't figure out how to do the rebind of quicksave so for now, recommend manual rebind lol

 thanks to:
 nanuke, herobrine24, tajfun403